Aeropay Pricing

 Lower cost

 Pay-by-bank is one of the most affordable payment methods for merchants.
-Most payment-related costs are interchange fees, which pay-by-bank completely eliminates.
+Most payment-related costs are interchange fees, which pay-by-bank completely eliminates by allowing you to accept ACH payments

 Because of bank-level security protocols, real-time authentication, and other fraud reduction measures, pay-by-bank greatly reduces chargebacks and disputes.